lognovel/documents/README.md

 # documents
-Some technical docs written in docbook , you can view the pdf file which has published in *.realease dir.
+Some technical docs written in docbook , you can view the pdf file which has published in *.release dir.